cathy-yun-fu/SecretCodes/README.md

 ## About
-A small project I did in my extra time to get practice setting up a service from scratch.
+A fun small project I did while taking a career break

-`Secret Codes` is inspired by "ciphers" we used as kids to pass coded messages unreadable by adults.
+`Secret Codes` is inspired by "coded languages" we used as kids to pass coded messages unreadable by adults.

 ### Tech used:
 * Java + Maven